 Qi Gong has its Taoist roots in ancient China.
 Taoism is a philosophy of living peacefully in harmony with Nature.
 Qi Gong began as a self-healing art.

 Qi Gong is used to extend one’s life with the aim of gaining the greatest amount of wisdom and thus, hopefully, reach the highest goal — immortality.
 Qi Gong masters have always been considered national treasures and are still highly revered today.
 Many of these masters can heal a variety of human diseases, including cancer.

 During a month-long meditation retreat on Holy Isle in Scotland in early 2017 Master Zhao’s spirit began appearing to me.
-He helped me with Soaring Crane by showing me a couple of warm up movements.
-During my retreat and then for next few months that followed he showed me more movements and even gave me a Chinese mantra for the first part.
+He helped me with Soaring Crane by showing me a couple of warm-up movements.
+During my retreat and then for next few months that followed, he showed me more movements and even gave me a Chinese mantra for the first part.
 He continues to instruct me.
-The results is a very effective new Qi Gong form called Three Treasures©.
+The results is a very effective new Qi Gong form called Harmonising the Three Treasures©.

 Three Treasures Qi Gong

 In China, the three treasures are three specific energies: shen, the spiritual mind; qi, transformational energy; and jing, vital essence.
 These are housed respectively in the head, chest and lower abdomen known as Upper Dan Tien, Middle Dan Tien and Lower Dan Tien.
 You can think of these as Spirit/Mind/Body.

 What makes Harmonising the Three Treasures Qi Gong unique form is the equal value placed upon all three.